KobeHaukap/DataValidation/README.md

 # DataValidation
+Simple program that validates the formatting of each line in an input file.

 ## Usage
 This program reads an input file and matches each data segment to a pattern.
 If the patterns and